WHO: COVID origins unclear but lab leak theory needs study | Health

 - Country:

-The scientists said numerous avenues of research were needed, including studies evaluating the role of wild animals, which are thought to be COVID-19's natural reservoir, and environmental studies in places where the virus might have first spread, like the Huanan seafood market in Wuhan.
-Last March, WHO released a report about COVID-19's origins following a highly choreographed visit by international scientists to China, which concluded that the disease most likely jumped into humans from bats and that there was no evidence to suggest there was a connection to a laboratory.
+Metzl welcomed WHO's call for a further investigation into the lab leak possibility but said it was insufficient.
+"Tragically, the Chinese government is still refusing to share essential raw data and will not allow the necessary, full audit of the Wuhan labs," he said.
+"Gaining access to this information is critical to both understanding how this pandemic began and preventing future pandemics."
+WHO's expert scientists said numerous avenues of research were needed, including studies evaluating the role of wild animals, and environmental studies in places where the virus might have first spread, like the Huanan seafood market in Wuhan.
+In March 2021, WHO released a report about COVID-19's origins following a highly choreographed visit by international scientists to China.
+The report concluded that the disease most likely jumped into humans from bats and that there was no evidence to suggest there was a connection to a laboratory.

-Yet after considerable criticism, including from some of the scientists on WHO's team, Tedros acknowledged that it was " premature " to rule out a lab leak and said he has asked China to be more transparent in sharing information.
-In its new report, WHO said they were given access to data including from unpublished blood samples from more than 40,000 people in Wuhan in 2019, which were tested for COVID-19 antibodies.
-None were found, suggesting the virus was not spreading widely before it was first identified in late December that year.
+Yet after considerable criticism, including from some scientists on WHO's team, the agency's director acknowledged that it was " premature " to rule out a lab leak and said he asked China to be more transparent in sharing information.
+In its new report, WHO said the experts were given access to data that included unpublished blood samples from more than 40,000 people in Wuhan in 2019.
+The samples were tested for COVID-19 antibodies.
+None were found, suggesting the virus was not spreading widely before it was first identified in late December of that year.
 WHO's experts called for numerous studies to be done, including testing wild animals to find which species might host COVID-19.
-They also said the "cold chain" supply theory should be probed — a scientifically questionable theory that China has advanced, arguing that traces of COVID-19 on frozen packaging was causing outbreaks rather than any domestic source.
-To investigate whether COVID-19 might have been the result of a lab accident, WHO's experts said research should be conducted "with the staff in the laboratories tasked with managing and implementing biosafety and biosecurity," saying that would provide more information about how viruses related to COVID-19 were managed.
-China has previously called the suggestion that COVID-19 began in a laboratory " baseless " and countered that the virus might have originated in American facilities, which were also known to be researching coronaviruses in animals.
+They also said the "cold chain" supply theory should be probed.
+China has previously advanced the idea that traces of COVID-19 on frozen packaging was causing outbreaks rather than any domestic source, a theory widely panned by outside scientists.
+To investigate whether COVID-19 might have been the result of a lab accident, WHO's experts said interviews should be conducted "with the staff in the laboratories tasked with managing and implementing biosafety and biosecurity."
+China has called the suggestion that COVID-19 began in a laboratory " baseless " and countered that the virus originated in American facilities, which were also known to be researching coronaviruses in animals.
 The Chinese government has said it supports the search for the pandemic's origins, but that other countries should be the focus.
-Last August, scientists connected to WHO lamented that the search for the pandemic's origins had stalled and that the window of opportunity was "closing fast."
-They warned that collecting data that was now at least two years old was increasingly difficult.

-Numerous public health expert s have called for a global commission to investigate COVID-19's origins, saying that WHO lacks both the political authority and the independence to determine how the pandemic started.
+In a footnote to the report, WHO's group noted that three of its own experts — scientists from China, Brazil and Russia — disagreed with the call to investigate the possibility of COVID-19 being sparked by a lab accident.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)